Visit nedairyinnovation.com for the most up-to-date version of this grant

 How to Apply

-- Review the full On-Farm Milk Storage & Handling Grant RFA (request for applications) for the application details and process.
+- Review the full On-Farm Milk Storage & Handling Grant RFA (request for applications) for the complete details on eligible projects/applicants and the full application process.

 - Register in WebGrants (may take up to two business days).